v-arun2002/v-arun2002/README.md

 ## About Me

 I build end-to-end AI and data systems — from raw data pipelines to deployed products.
-My work spans **RAG systems and LLM applications**, **deep learning and computer vision**, **NLP and transformers**, **BI dashboards and analytics**, and **geospatial data science**.
+My work spans **RAG systems and LLM applications**, **deep learning and computer vision**, **NLP and transformers**, **BI dashboards and analytics**, and **data science**.
 I care about measurable results — every project I build gets evaluated, not just demoed.

-Previously a **Data Analyst at Cholamandalam Investment & Finance** and **Data Analyst Intern at Pon Pure Chemicals**.
+Previously a **Data Analyst Intern at Cholamandalam Investment & Finance** and **Data Analyst Intern at Pon Pure Chemicals**.

 ---